RTXteam/RTX/code/ARAX/Documentation/DSL_Documentation.md

 * ##### target_qnode_id

-    - **description**: a specific target query node id (optional, otherwise applied to all edges, must have a virtual_relation_label to use this parameter)
+    - a specific target query node id (optional, otherwise applied to all edges, must have a virtual_relation_label to use this parameter)

     - Acceptable input types: string.